worlickwerx/sbig-util/README.md

 sbig-info: use-startexp2:     no
 ```

-`sbig info` can also query information about the tracking-ccd,
+`sbig info` can also query information about the tracking hcd,
-cfw (filter wheel), cooler, and driver.
+cfw (filter wheel), cooler, driver, and calculate camera field of view.

 ### Running sbig-cooler